Stranger-odua/hillel-js/src/homework-25 part 1/README.md

 React.
-Dynamic visualization of data
+Static visualization of data